 - Teacher conference with student

 - Principal conference with student

 - Parent contact/involvement

 - Removal from the classroom

 - Loss of privileges

 - Time out

+- Think Sheet

+- Increased supervision

+- Reduced area/range

 - Recess or lunch hour detention

 - Counselling

 - Restitution

 - Restorative justice

 - In-school suspension

+- Out-of-school suspension

 - Behaviour contract

 - Reduced day

-School officials may have the responsibility to advise other parties/agencies of serious breaches of the Code of Conduct (i.e. parents, district staff, RCMP, Ministry of Children and Family Development).
+School officials have the responsibility to advise other parties/agencies of serious breaches of the Code of Conduct (i.e. parents, district staff, RCMP, Ministry of Children and Family Development).